PennyLaneAI/pennylane-lightning/doc/lightning_qubit/development/avx_kernels/kernel_tuning.rst

 Lightning-Qubit's kernel implementations are by default tuned for high throughput single-threaded performance with gradient workloads.
 To enable this, we add OpenMP threading within the adjoint differentiation method implementation and use SIMD-level intrinsics to ensure fast performance for each given circuit in such a workload.

-However, sometimes we may want to modify the above defaults to favour a given workload, such as by enabling multi-threaded execution of the gate-kernels instead.
+However, sometimes we may want to modify the above defaults to favour a given workload, such as by enabling multi-threaded execution of the gate kernels instead.
 For this, we have several compile-time flags to change the operating behaviour of Lightning-Qubit kernels.

 OpenMP threaded kernels
 -----------------------